BetterThanTomorrow/calva/docs/site/babashka.md

+---
+title: ♥️ Babashka ♥️
+description: Learn how to use Calva to get REPL powered Interactive Programming with Babashka, a civilized scripting language and task manager.
+---

 # Using Calva with Babashka

 Since [Babashka](https://babashka.org) can be started such that it is an nREPL server, Calva can connect to it and a lot of the features will work.